blinkletter/Chem4410/docs/_sources/Lessons/Lesson_01.md

     - Stabilization of carbanions and carbocations by resonance
 - Mechanism **puzzles**
     - Why do we observe solvolysis of *t*-butyl bromide but not in *n*-butyl bromide?
-    - Base hydrolysis of ester, acid hydrolysis of ester (acyl substitution)
+    - Base hydrolysis of esters, acid hydrolysis of esters (acyl substitution)
     - Formation of an imine compared with formation of a hydrazone